redhat-cip/edeploy/docs/eDeployUserGuide.rst

 -  have a hard drive bigger than 4GB
 -  have one network interface on the 192.168.122.0/24 IPV4 network
--  have a MAC address
+-  have a MAC address starting by 28:d2:

 The more discriminant criterias are, the more accurate the matching is.
 For example, the most discriminant criteria is the serial number of a